There are two major methods to translate MEC to other languages rather than English.

-These methods can be used to either translate or even change the words and strings that are currently not available in the Messages part of the MEC Settings.
+There are two main methods to translate MEC to languages other than English.
+These methods can be used to either translate or change the words and strings that are currently not available in the Messages part of MEC Settings.

-Click here for more information about Messages in Modern Events Calendar.
+Click here for more information about Translate Options in Modern Events Calendar.

-Note: All of the available translations of Modern Events Calendar has been translated by users and we do not accept or reject them.
+Note: All of the available translations of the Modern Events Calendar have been done by users, and we do not accept or reject them.
 If you have any issues with them, you should try to fix them yourself.

-You can either translate the .po & .mo files or you can use dynamic translation plugins as below.
+You can either translate the .po and .mo files, or you can use dynamic translation plugins as below.

 Loco Translate provides in-browser editing of WordPress translation files.
 It also provides localization tools for developers, such as extracting strings and generating templates.